-Heightened concerns over antibody products and screening measures could adversely affect our antibody production.
+Heightened concerns and screening measures could adversely affect our antibody production.

 Our antibody collection centers and our customers for antibody products are subject to extensive regulation by the FDA and non-U.S. regulatory authorities.
 Concern over the safety of antibody products has resulted in the adoption of more rigorous screening procedures by regulatory authorities and manufacturers of antibody products.
 In prior years, these changes have resulted in significantly increased costs to us in providing non-specific and specialty antibodies to our customers.
-New procedures, which include a more extensive investigation into a donor's background, as well as more sensitive tests, also have disqualified numerous potential donors and discouraged other donors who may be reluctant to undergo the screening procedures.
-These more stringent measures could adversely affect our antibody production with a corresponding, adverse effect on our future business, financial condition and results of operations.
+New procedures, which include a more extensive investigation into a donor's background, as well as more sensitive tests, have also disqualified numerous potential donors and discouraged other donors who may be reluctant to undergo the screening procedures.
+These more stringent measures could adversely affect our antibody production with a corresponding adverse effect on our future business, financial condition and results of operations.
 In addition, our efforts to increase production to meet customer demand may result in higher costs to attract and retain donors.

-New treatments may reduce the demand for our antibodies and antibody based biopharmaceutical products.
+The development of new treatments may reduce the demand for our antibodies and antibody-based biopharmaceutical products.

 Most of the antibodies we collect, process and sell to our customers are used in the manufacture of biopharmaceutical products to treat certain diseases.
-Several companies are marketing and developing products to treat some of these diseases based on technology that would reduce or eliminate the need for human antibodies.
-Such products could adversely affect the demand for antibodies and antibody based biopharmaceutical products.
-We are unable to predict the impact of future technological advances on our business.
+Several companies are marketing and developing products to treat some of these diseases based on technology that would lessen or eliminate the need for human antibodies.
+Such products could adversely affect the demand for antibodies and antibody-based biopharmaceutical products.
+Although products utilizing technology developed to date have not proven as cost-effective and marketable to healthcare providers as products based on human antibodies, we are unable to predict the impact on our business of future technological advances on our business.